 The other is Leon Botstein’s 2012 live concert performance at the Bard Festival, which is now available from the American Symphony Orchestra (via Amazon) as a download-only item.

-BBC National Orchestra and Chorus of Wales; Christine Buffle, soprano; Charles Humphries, organist; Leslie Hatfield, violinist; Thierry Fischer, conductor.
-Recorded October 24-25, 2006, Brangwyn Hall, Guildhall (Swansea) … Original CD release: Hyperion DCA 67599 Stereo (with other works by Schmitt)
+BBC National Orchestra and Chorus of Wales; Christine Buffle, soprano; Charles Harrison, organist; Leslie Hatfield, violinist; Thierry Fischer, conductor.
+Recorded October 24-25, 2006, Brangwyn Hall, Guildhall (Swansea) … Original CD release: Hyperion DCA 67599 Stereo (with other music by Schmitt)

 American Symphony Orchestra; Bard Festival Chorale; Lori Guilbeau, soprano; Leon Botstein, conductor.
 Recorded August 18, 2012 (live concert recording), Sosnoff Theatre, Fisher Center for the Performing Arts at Bard College (Annandale-on-Hudson, NY USA) … Download-only available from the American Symphony Orchestra through Amazon Stereo